yiisoft/yii2/framework/UPGRADE-22.md

 `ColumnSchema::$defaultValue`; Yii `2.0.x` incorrectly reported `0`.
 Review code that compares reflected default values or calls `ActiveRecord::loadDefaultValues()` for models containing these columns.

+On MySQL `8.0.13+`, expression-based column defaults reported as `DEFAULT_GENERATED` now expose a `yii\db\Expression` through `ColumnSchema::$defaultValue` instead of the raw string.
+This includes parenthesized literal defaults required by types such as `TEXT` and `JSON`.
+Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.
+MariaDB does not report the `DEFAULT_GENERATED` metadata, so its expression defaults still reflect as plain strings.

 ## Removed platform support

 ### HHVM